 This post described the method used to change the standard Yaesu FT7800/7900 amber display colour to white.
 Of course, any other colour, or mixture of colours may be used depending on personal preference.

-Like any modifications, you carry them out at your own risk.
-If you don’t have access to a proper SMD soldering workstation and you’re using a normal soldering iron, use the finest tip (preferably pointed) that you have.
+If you don’t feel confident working inside your radio – find someone with enough experience to carry out any work for you.
+Should you not have access to a proper SMD soldering workstation and you’re using a normal soldering iron, use the finest tip (preferably pointed) that you have.
 Remember, these components are easily damaged by too much heat.

 You will require 14 x 0603 package (1.6mm x 0.8mm) SMD LEDs and 4 x 1206 package (3.2mm x 1.6mm) SMD LEDs.
 Please be aware that although this procedure isn’t too complicated, it does require some very careful soldering with components that are only 1.8mm x 0.8mm in size!